bioFAM/MOFA2/README.md

 We extensively tested this functionality and it was not yielding good results.
 The reason is that covariates are usually discrete labels that do not reflect the underlying molecular biology.
 For example, if you introduce age as a covariate, but the actual age is different from the “molecular age”, the model will simply learn a new factor that corresponds to this “latent” molecular age, and it will drop the covariate from the model.
 We recommend that you learn the factors in a completely unsupervised manner and then relate them to the biological covariates (see vignettes).
 If your covariate of interest is an important driver of variability, do not worry, MOFA will find it!

-**(4.4) The weights have different values between runs.
+**(4.4) The factors and weights have different values between runs.
 Is this expected?**
-This is normal and it happens because of two reasons.
-The first one is that the model does not always converge to the same exact solution (see below in the FAQ), although different model instances should be pretty similar.
-The second reason is that factor analysis models are rotation invariant.
+This is normal and it happens because factor analysis models are rotation invariant.
 This means that you can rotate your factors and your weights and still find the same solution.
 This implies that the signs of the weight or the factors can NOT be compared across trials, only within a trial.

 **(4.5) What data modalities can MOFA cope with?**
 * Continuous data: modelled using a gaussian likelihood